JessicaUppal/python-CSV-analysis/README.md

-This challenge, involves helping a small, rural town modernise its vote counting process.
+I created a python script to modernise vote counting processes.
 The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
 The task is to create a Python script that analyses the votes and calculates each of the following:

 * The total number of votes cast